 We define our segments as those operations whose results are regularly reviewed by our CODM to analyze performance and allocate resources.
 Therefore, segment information is prepared on the same basis that management reviews financial information for operational decision-making purposes.
-Our CODM is a committee comprised of our CFO.
+Our CODM is a committee comprised of our CEO and our CFO.